DataIntellectTech/TorQ/docs/dataaccess.md

 |sqlquery|0|.checkinputs.isstring||allows for sql query inputs (not supported by dataaccess)|
 |firstlastsort|0|.checkinputs.checkcolumns||allows for use of firstlastsort (not supported by dataaccess)|

-The csv enables developers simple extension or modification of the accepted inputs.
+The csv file enables developers simple extension, modification or deletion of the accepted inputs.

 For example if the user want to add a key ``` `docs``` which accepts a boolean input they would add the following line to `checkinputs.csv`

 docs|0|.checkinputs.isboolean||info about docs function|

-Furthermore, using the `.checkinputs.isboolean` function would provide the user with a more comprehesive error message than 'type see messages below.
+Furthermore, using the `.checkinputs.isboolean` function would provide the user with a more comprehesive error message than `'type` see messages below.

 ### Custom API Errors